 If you can relate to the signs of alcoholism above, it may be time to seek professional addiction treatment.
-At our premier rehab facility, Crestview Recovery in Portland, Oregon, we offer treatment that can help you overcome your drinking problem and put you on your way towards successful sobriety.
+At our premier rehab facility, Crestview Recovery in Portland, Oregon, we offer treatment that can help you overcome your drinking problem and put you on your way towards successful sobriety for a lifetime.

 We treat addiction to all substances.
-Though we don’t perform detox at our facility, we refer patients to nearby detox facilities.
+Though we do not perform detox at our facility, we refer patients to nearby detox facilities.
 There, they can begin the physical cleansing process in a safe and controlled environment.

 Our 30-bed facility offers the following levels of care and services:

-- Dual diagnosis treatment for those suffering with a co-occurring mental disorder
+- Dual diagnosis treatment: For those who are suffering from a co-occurring mental disorder

 Rehab Can Help You Overcome Alcoholism

 Alcoholism is a chronic and recurring disease that has the power to rule your life.
 Fortunately, Crestview Recovery can help you to beat your addiction.
 You can learn how to live a healthier, happier life, free of alcohol.
-To begin your journey towards long-term sober living, please contact us today at 866.262.0531.
+To begin your journey towards long-term sober living, please contact our rehab center today at 866.262.0531.